Protect Your State

 Protect Connecticut’s creative economy.

 The U.S. Copyright Act stems directly from the U.S. Constitution and grants authors and creators of all kinds the exclusive rights to their creative expression, including, especially, the right to make it available to the public through a variety of licensing terms and business models.
-HB 6800 and HB 6829 undermine this construct and violate the U.S. Copyright Act and Constitution.
+These bills undermine this construct and violate the U.S. Copyright Act and Constitution.

 Without these copyright protections, the enormous contributions that American authors and creators make to global culture, education, innovation, and a free and open democracy, would be threatened.

-Connecticut legislators: Protect Connecticut’s creative economy and say “NO” to HB 6800 and HB 6829.
+Connecticut legislators: Protect our creative economy and say “NO.”

 Our Case